 - ¼ cup nutritional yeast

-- 12 oz marinated artichokes, drained and roughly chopped
+- 12 oz marinated artichokes, (about 2 cups), drained and roughly chopped

 Instructions